hphelion/documentation/devplatform/devplatform_commercial_install.md

 ---
 <!--PUBLISHED-->
-# HP Helion Development Platform Commercial Installation and Configuration
+# HP Helion Development Platform Commercial Installation and Configuration NEW

 The HP Helion Development Platform currently contains four products: Application Lifecycle Service (ALS), Marketplace Service, Messaging Service and Database Service.

 The following topics explain how to install and configure the HP Helion Development Platform.

+If you are installing the HP Helion Development Platform Community, see [HP Helion Development Community Installation and Configuration]{

 * [Prerequisites](#prerequisites)